 Batik SVG browser is an application built with core modules provided by Batik toolkit.
 The architecture includes a set of XML handling, bridge/transcoding, rendering and display classes, as shown in the patches from left to right of fig. 4.3 [T. DeWeese].

-For convenience, we introduce each major package based on system workflow and refer to a more detailed discussion in appendix.
+For convenience, we introduce each major package based on system workflow and refer to a more detailed illustration in appendix if necessary.